 - Mix the paneer into the palak and enjoy!

-- Do not add water to this!
-The spinach leaves will release water as the pot comes to pressure.
+- Make sure to rinse the spinach even if it is pre-washed.
+The little bit of water clinging to the leaves is enough to get the instant pot to start.
+Do not add more water to this!
+The spinach leaves will also release water as the pot comes to pressure.
 If you add water, the dish will be way too watery, trust me.
 I’ve tested this palak paneer many times in my instant pot and it always turns out perfect!